matrixgpt/matrix-chatgpt-bot/README.md

 If your OpenAI account uses Google Auth, you shouldn't encounter any of the more complicated Recaptchas — and can avoid using paid third-party CAPTCHA solving providers.
 To use Google auth, make sure your OpenAI account is using Google and then set IS_GOOGLE_LOGIN to true.

+If you want to get an access token without exposing your password to this bot you can follow [how-to-get-an-access-token-for-element-riot-matrix](https://webapps.stackexchange.com/questions/131056/how-to-get-an-access-token-for-element-riot-matrix).

 # Usage
 - Create an (encrypted if enabled) room
 - Add the bot